 The MacBook Neo includes two USB-C ports and a headphone jack.

-Many gamers will likely add a USB-C hub if they connect multiple accessories.
+Many users will likely add a USB-C hub if they connect literally anything older than 2020.

 - a wired controller